jronallo/iiif-workshop-new/content/image-api/_index.md

 weight: 5
 ---

 The Image API helps get the pixels of a digital image to a client like a browser.
-The purpose of the Image API is to standardized way to request the needed bits of a digital image.
+The purpose of the Image API is to present a standardized way to request the needed bits of a digital image.

 In this section you'll learn about [version 2.1.1 of the Image API](http://iiif.io/api/image/2.1/).
 You'll learn about: